ryan murray

 Hear the music of Aretha Franklin and more performed live by the MSO this September 9, 2023!

-This June 2nd & 3rd, the Modesto Symphony Orchestra returns to a galaxy far, far away when we perform Star Wars: The Empire Strikes Back in Concert, live to film!
+This May 31st & June 1st, the Modesto Symphony Orchestra returns to a galaxy far, far away when we perform Star Wars: Return of the Jedi live to film!

 RM: I think that the most interesting thing about performing the Star Wars movies in concert is how much freedom you have as a conductor.
 The score is written in such a symphonic way that you have the room to be slightly flexible with each performance- each performance is unique and exciting!
 Obviously, there are key moments where you have to make sure everything lines up exactly, but there are other places where you can let the orchestra be a little bit free and that makes for a really incredible musical experience.